appform-io/dropwizard-service-discovery/README.md

             @Override
             protected String getServiceName(AppConfig appConfig) {
                 //Read from some config or hardcode your service name
-                //This wi;l be used by clients to lookup instances for the service return "some-service";
+                //This will be used by clients to lookup instances for the service return "some-service";
             }